-Everything you experience, everything you perceive in the world around you, and all the relationships you have are filtered through the thoughts you think about them.
-Your thinking affects both your emotions and your actions.
-As such, when you have problems with cognitive processes, your mental health may experience issues.
+Everything you experience, everything you perceive in the world around you, and all the relationships you have are filtered through the cognitive thoughts you think about them.
+Your cognition and thinking affects both your emotions and your actions.
+As such, when you have problems with cognitive processes like decision-making and problem-solving, your mental health may experience issues.
 Cognitive psychology can help you improve some of these thought processes in order to promote improved mental well-being.
 If you're interested in this type of treatment, you can ask a therapist for cognitive psychology examples that might help you with the challenges you may be facing.

 What Is Cognitive Thought?